8

 Ford Ranger headlight

-It’s a vehicle with a unitary steel body on a ladder frame, suspended by leaf springs and a live axle at the rear.
-By passenger car standards that sounds primitive, but for a pick-up expected to carry heavy loads on a flat load bay floor down severely rutted tracks, tow several tonnes and have the wheel articulation for proper off-roading, it’s accepted convention and the best technological solution available.
+By passenger car standards that might sound primitive, but for a pick-up expected to carry heavy loads on a flat load bay floor down severely rutted tracks, tow several tonnes and have the wheel articulation for proper off-roading, it was an accepted convention and the best technological solution available.

-Underneath, the Ranger’s frame is longer and wider than before.
-It’s twice as stiff, too, and is mounted to the body via hydraulic fluid-filled rubber bushes for the best possible rolling refinement.
-Front suspension switches from torsion springs to coil-overs and wishbones, again for better ride tuning.
-There’s now sound insulation in the doors, underbody and roof, and double door seals for better wind insulation.
+Underneath, the Ranger’s frame was longer and wider than before.
+It was twice as stiff, too, and was mounted to the body via hydraulic fluid-filled rubber bushes for the best possible rolling refinement.

 The Ranger was also the first pick-up to score a five-star EuroNCAP crash test rating.
 All this is intended to make it more agreeable to passenger car tax exiles.

-Power comes from a choice of 2.2-litre four-cylinder and 3.2-litre five-cylinder turbodiesel engines, developed from those found in the Ford Transit range.
+Power came from a choice of 2.2-litre four-cylinder and 3.2-litre five-cylinder turbodiesel engines, developed from those found in the Ford Transit range.
 They drive through the rear wheels unless you switch to four-wheel drive, which you can do at up to 70mph.

 INTERIOR